 Plus, as Big Commerce points out, “74% of B2B buyers report researching at least half of their work purchases online.”

-That means that producing search-engine-optimised content for buyers at different stages that showcases your expertise could be a major asset for B2Bs seeking to stand out from the competition and catch the eye of potential clients Googling services like theirs.
+That means that producing search engine optimized content for buyers at different stages that showcases your expertise could be a major asset for B2Bs seeking to stand out from the competition and catch the eye of potential clients Googling services like theirs.

 Review sites also hold a lot of power over a business’s reputation.
 93% of consumers are influenced by reviews when making a buying decision, and 92% of B2Bs are more likely to purchase after reading a review they trust.
 This makes proper reputation and citation (online listing) management essential.